 Criteria for considering potential investments from Simula Innovation

 When approaching a company for potential investment, Simula will target companies that are in accord with the below guidelines.
 All the company setups in which Simula has been involved have been quite different, each with its own particular history; hence, the guidelines tend to be guiding rather than absolute.
 These guidelines are intended to help boost the success rate of start-ups in terms of financial growth and returns.
-To ascertain finally whether a company is a suitable candidate for investment, it will be evaluated according to a series of investment criteria.
-All entrepreneurial investments are done through Simula Innovation, a subsidiary of Simula Research Laboratory.
+To ascertain whether a company is a suitable candidate for investment, it will be evaluated according to a series of investment criteria.
+All entrepreneurial investments are made through Simula Innovation, a subsidiary of Simula Research Laboratory.

 1. The company must be in the ICT industry

-Simula's business relates to ICT and it is in this area that we can provide particular expertise.
+Simula's business relates to ICT, and it is in this area that we can provide particular expertise.
 However, ICT is a key area in most industries.

 2. Technology Panel

 Before Simula invests in a new project, the technology must be assessed by a panel.
 The panel's composition reflects the technological solutions that are to be reviewed.
 The panel will comprise three to five employees with particular expertise within the relevant specialist area.
 The assessment will be guiding and is intended to verify the technology through a presentation and follow-up questions.

 3. A company comprises the people who work for it

 Every start-up company relies on the people who work there for development and financial growth.
 This makes it critical to recruit the most skilled individuals, who have a thorough understanding of the technology that is the company's lifeblood, along with critical expertise of commercial realities.
 Simula will not commit to a commercialization process without clearly dedicated individuals who are willing to bring the research results all the way to market.